approved and published on 11/27/2018

-After several core developers debugging the code, the cause was identified and a patch was quickly delivered to the block producers.
+After gathering of the core developers and debugging the code, the cause was identified quickly and a patch was immediately delivered to the block producers.
 Shortly after that, the blockchain recovered and new blocks have been generated.

 It is absolutely necessary that everyone is aware that the nature of the patch